 The Rirratjingu are better known today by their Marika family name and many of them, including Mawalan 1, Wandjuk, Banduk and Dhuwarrwarr Marika, are nationally renowned and respected artists.

-Yalangbara: Art of the Djang'kawu is the family's first major survey show honouring three generations of their artists.
+Yalangbara: Art of the Djang'kawu was the family's first major survey show honouring 3 generations of their artists.
 The 60 or so works in the exhibition illustrate the activities of the Djang'kawu at many of the 50 or so named sites across the peninsula.

-These works about place, land ownership, religion and social identity show how important art is to the Yolngu way of life.
+These works about place, land ownership, religion and social identity showed how important art is to the Yolngu way of life.